Sanjayjadhav-9/demo-practice-repo/ReadMe.md

     1) git remote add <repo-url> (this requires only first time).

     2) git push -u origin master (this is used to move changes from local to central).

+git reset : It is used to unstage a file

+    syntax: git reset HEAD <file-name>